FAQ - Internships

-The following list of questions and answers are designed to address any questions regarding the requirements of the Health Promotion Internship at Weber State University.
+The following list is designed to provide answers to many of the common questions regarding the requirements of the Health Promotion Internship at Weber State University.

 Do I pay tuition for internship credits?

-Members of the Health Promotion Faculty have several resources for finding an internship.
-Staying in close contact with the Health Promotion Faculty members during your Junior and Senior years is recommended as you will be more aware of the internship opportunities available to you.
-Once you think you have a potential internship opportunity, contact a Health Promotion Faculty member to discuss the objectives and goals of the internship as well as the job description.
+Members of the Health Promotion faculty, as well as the Internship Coordinator, have several resources for finding an internship.
+Staying in close contact with them during your Junior and Senior years is recommended as you will be more aware of the internship opportunities available to you.
+Once you think you have a potential internship opportunity, contact a Health Promotion faculty member, or the Internship Coordinator, to discuss the objectives and goals of the internship as well as the job description.
 The internship must be approved and the paper work MUST be filled out before starting the internship.

 What should I consider when selecting an internship?